gamerhat18/cybrdise-blog-hugo/content/posts/vs-code-android.md

 keywords: ["server", "VS Code", "linux", "iOS", "android", "termux", "mobile"]
 description: "Going over how to VS Code on a Phone."
 showFullContent: false
-draft: true #false  #make this false when the edits are finalised
+draft: false  #make this false when the edits are finalised
 ---

 Check out this to learn more: [VS Code Mobile](https://github.com/gamerhat18/vs-code-mobile/)